 Loss of Credit/Failing Year-end Grades

-Middle School Faculty will provide recommendations and feedback to the Head of School.
-Based on information from Faculty and in consultation with parents, a decision will be made regarding student progression or credit reinstatement.
+Upper School Faculty will provide recommendations and feedback to the Head of School.
+Based on information from the faculty and in consultation with parents, a decision will be made regarding student progression or credit reinstatement.

 ACADEMIC SUPPORT